We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 5. Monitoring and verification

-• Overseeing remediation projects to ensure that ground contamination levels are reduced to acceptable standards.
+• Overseeing remediation projects to ensure that ground contamination levels are reduced to acceptable standards and the land is in a condition to comply with local authority planning conditions.

 • Conducting post-remediation validation to confirm site safety before development proceeds.